Literal Review & Alternatives (2026 Guide)

 Literal is the place to keep track of what you've read and discover your next favourite book through the people you trust.
 It's designed around the idea that trust beats algorithms when it comes to book recommendations and that we are all trusted by someone.

-What reviewers say about Literal
+What users say about Literal

 Literal is praised for its minimalist and user-friendly interface, making it a preferred alternative to Goodreads.
 Users appreciate its ability to track reading, organize books, and discover new reads through a trusted community.
 The platform's open API allows for customization, such as creating widgets and browser extensions.
 However, some users note issues with language discrepancies and profile picture updates.
 While the community is strong, there's a desire for cross-platform connectivity.
 Overall, Literal is seen as a promising tool for book enthusiasts.

-This AI synopsis blends highlights gathered from recent reviewers.
+This AI synopsis distils highlights from real user reviews.

 Based on 8 reviews

-Recent highlights
+Recent user highlights

 I love tracking stuff, organizing things, recording accomplishments of various sorts as a way to, somehow, make them more persistent.
 That goes for my reading too.
 Way back I abandoned Goodreads because it felt outdated, cluttered, and simply bad.
 Literal is the opposite of Goodreads!